 Internationally, 100,000 members represent more than 100 countries.
 Mensa International headquarters is in London, England.

 American Mensa was founded in 1960.
 The first meeting took place on September 30, 1960, at the Brooklyn home of Peter and Ines Sturgeon with five other members attending.

 By 1963, the organization had grown to 1,000 members.
 As of March 2002, there were 49,837 members of American Mensa.
 American Mensa headquarters is in Arlington, Texas.

-Richard Reed was the first editor of PBM's newsletter, PerMensa, followed by Hugh White, Jim Stevens, Sweet Dave Ross, Nancy Calhoon, Mike Craddock, Tom Whiles, Sharon Colbert, Shirley Volkmann, Stanley Reynolds, and now back to Shirley.
+Richard Reed was the first editor of PBM's newsletter, PerMensa, followed by Hugh White, Jim Stevens, Sweet Dave Ross, Nancy Calhoon, Mike Craddock, Tom Whiles, Will Clack, Sharon Colbert, Ed Rowland, Shirley Volkmann, Stanley Reynolds, and now back to Shirley.